The Broadband Guide

 Although BOD 22-01 only applies to FCEB agencies, CISA strongly urges all organizations to reduce their exposure to cyberattacks by prioritizing timely remediation of Catalog vulnerabilities as part of their vulnerability management practice.
 CISA will continue to add vulnerabilities to the catalog that meet the specified criteria.

-CISA released one Industrial Control Systems (ICS) advisory on March 21, 2024.
+CISA released eight Industrial Control Systems (ICS) advisories on April 25, 2024.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.

 top